 If you are wondering how to make the most juicy, flavorful and tender turkey (no matter how you cook it), look no further – you have found the magic right here!
-You could use a turkey breast, turkey tenderloin or a whole turkey – either way this marinade is going to bring that bird to the next level.
-It has so many great flavors and the oil & juices really keep the meat juicy no matter how you cook it (we love our smoked turkey and smoked turkey breast SO much)!
+It will bring all the best flavor to a roast turkey breast, turkey tenderloin or a whole turkey – either way this simple marinade is going to bring that bird to the next level for Thanksgiving dinner.
+It has so many great flavors and the oil & juices really keep the turkey meat juicy no matter what turkey recipe you make (we love our smoked turkey and smoked turkey breast SO much)!

 What’s The Difference Between Brining & Marinating

-Brining a turkey is typically only done for moisture, where marinating provides some moisture but it is more about the great flavors!
+Brining a turkey is an effective way to add more moisture, where marinating provides some moisture but it is more about the great flavors for a delicious turkey!
 When you brine meat it is typically a longer process (12-48 hours) and marinating meat is a much shorter process (only about 30-60 minutes).
-If you are interested in brining turkey you should definitely checkout Brining a Turkey 101!
+If you are interested in using a turkey brine you should definitely checkout Brining a Turkey 101!
 It is full of great tips and tricks!

 How Should I Prep Turkey Before Marinating